bringauto/fleet/doc/README.md

 Platform data are streamed to the BE and served by [GraphQL] API to FE application.

-Autonomous platform must comply with [BringAuto Autonomy Host Protocol] to connect to the Industrial Portal.
+Autonomous platform must comply with [BringAuto Autonomy Host Protocol] to connect to the Fleet.

-For development purposes you can use [BringAuto Etna] to simulate real deployment of your platform or any part of Industrial Portal (read data, react on events etc.) and test [BringAuto Autonomy Host Protocol]
+For development purposes you can use [BringAuto Etna] to simulate real deployment of your platform or any part of Fleet (read data, react on events etc.) and test [BringAuto Autonomy Host Protocol]